arintriyanto/packetfence/t/venom/test_suites/backup_db_and_restore/TESTSUITE.md

 ## Scenario steps
 1. Create user in DB using API
 2. Backup files and DB with exportable-backup script
+3. Delete user in DB using API
-7. Import only db from backup
+4. Import only db from backup
-8. Check that user created at first step is still here using API: validate that application is running after DB restore
+5. Check that user created at first step is still here using API: validate that application is running after DB restore

 ## Teardown steps